-I have the option of using 'Do not check..' or 'Do not follow..'
+We have the option of using 'Ignore', 'Do not check..' or 'Do not follow..'
 Check means get the header information and reporting the server response code.
 Follow means go one step further and collect the html of the target page and find the links on it.

 So to disregard the manuals but still check the outgoing links to that area, I'll want to 'Do not follow..'
-If I don't even want to check those links then it's 'Do not check..'
+If I don't even want to check those links but see them listed then it's 'Do not check..'
+If I want to disregard them completely then it's 'Ignore'.

 Another use of the 'Do not check' box is to speed up the crawl by disregarding certain file types or that you either don't need to check or can't check properly anyway (such as secure pages if you're using Integrity which doesn't allow authentication).
 For example you can type .pdf, .mp4 or https:// into that box (or multiple values separated by comma).